 The BMW X5 was this German automaker's first entry into the luxury SUV segment.
-Realizing that most SUV buyers rarely, if ever, venture off-road, BMW designed the X5 for on-road performance and handling.
-Short overhangs, a compact size (the original was 4.5 inches shorter than the 5 Series sedan of the same time period) and a car-based chassis combined to give the X5 its low stance and superb on-road performance.
-The X5, produced at BMW's first American plant in Spartanburg, South Carolina, quickly became a huge hit for BMW in the U.S.
+Realizing that most SUV buyers rarely, if ever, venture off-road, BMW tuned the X5 for excellent on-road performance and handling.
+Even the original version drove as nicely as luxury sedans of its day, and subsequent X5s have only gotten more refined and luxurious.
+Built at BMW's first American assembly plant in South Carolina, the X5 has been a huge hit for BMW in the U.S.

 If you are looking for older years, visit our used BMW X5 page.